aczyrek/service-business-management-application/README.md

 npm install
 ```

+3. Set up environment variables:
-3. Create a `.env` file in the root directory and add your Supabase credentials:
+Create a `.env` file in the root directory with:
 ```env
 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key